After the rapid( RT-PCR) test on my way to enter the airport "Terminal 2".

 "LAUNCH SITE" of "JEBEL JAIS ZIPLINE FLIGHT" .Should say unless a "Adrenaline Junkie" its real scary and a nightmare looking deep into the valley and far away into the next Hajar mountain at a lower altitude where the zipline ride terminates.

 The "JEBEL JAIS ZIPLINE FLIGHT" is done in pairs with two participants attatched to two different harnesses running parallel to each other.
 Mr Subodh Khandelwal , a avid motorcyclist cruiser back home in India had a Go Pro Camera fitted to his helmet for photography and the same is available on hire at the Center .
 This was definitely no motorcycle ride at 120 Km/Hr and i am sure other hard core biker's who have done this zipflight would agree.Here is the last photo before we two were finally hooked onto our respective flight path wire chain.
-Below is a video of the debriefing given to us before undergoing the "Jebel Jais Zipline Flight".

 The entire zipline flight which is 2,832 meters(2.8 Km !) in length is akin to a free fall and lasted slightly above 2 minutes before coming to a stop at this mid-air suspended "Platform".Once on reaching this platform the straight harness was removed and i was transferred onto a normal sitting posture "Strait jacket" to complete the short second leg ziplining back to the lower level mountain platform.Notice the mountaineous highway road below the zipline platform.